-The floor of the cave is a 333-meter (1092 ft) freefall drop from the lowest side of the opening, with a 370-meter (1,214 ft) drop from the highest side, making it the largest known cave shaft in the world, the second deepest pit in Mexico and perhaps the 11th deepest in the world.
+The floor of the cave is a 333-meter freefall drop from the lowest side of the opening, with a 370-meter drop from the highest side, making it the largest known cave shaft in the world, the second deepest pit in Mexico, and perhaps the 11th deepest in the world.

 The cave has been known to the local Huastec people since ancient times.
-The first documented descent was on 27 December 1966 by T. R. Evans, Charles Borland and Randy Sterns.
+The first documented descent was on 27 December 1966 by T. R. Evans, Charles Borland, and Randy Sterns.

-The cave is formed in the El Abra and Tamabra formations, limestones of Middle Cretaceous age.
+The cave is formed in the El Abra and Tamabra formations, limestones of the Middle Cretaceous age.
 The cave’s speleogenesis is still not fully known but is a result of solutional enlargement along a vertical fracture, with subsequent vadose enlargement.

-The cave’s Spanish name Sótano de las Golondrinas means Basement of the Swallows, owing to the many birds which live in holes on the cave walls.
-These are mostly white-collared swifts (vencejos in Spanish) and green parakeets (periquillo quila), but actual swallows are in fact rarely found here.
+The place owes its name due to the many birds which live in holes in the cave walls.
+These are mostly white-collared swifts and green parakeets, but actual swallows are in fact rarely found here.

 When they cross the edge, the birds pull in their wings and free-fall, extending their wings and pulling out of the dive when they reach the heights of their nests.
 Watching this has become popular with tourists.

-From the floor at the bottom of the shaft there is a series of narrow pits known as The Crevice, totaling about 140 m (460 ft), which brings the total depth of the cave to 515 m (1,690 ft).
+From the floor at the bottom of the shaft, there is a series of narrow pits known as The Crevice, totaling about 140 m, which brings the total depth of the cave to 515 m.